18721336535/demo/README.md

 ## Requirement
 ### Requirement describe:
 A freeform assignment
-1.make it possible for our teams to do something interesting with this food trucks data 2.not limited by these ideas at all, but hopefully those are enough help spark your own creativity
+1.Make it possible for our teams to do something interesting with this food trucks data 2.Not limited by these ideas at all, but hopefully those are enough help spark your own creativity
 ### Data provided:
 Mobile_Food_Facility_Permit.csv
 ### Requirement Summary：
-To create an application to manage and applying the data provided
+Mining the value of the data, to create an application to make full use of it.

 ## Requirement Evaluation, Data mining, Function Definition/Portrayal
-What is the data value  for one who  living in the city of San Francisco, the data can be used to provide  services to one as a  customer/consumer, services like easy to find foods one like,  and finding the nearest  truck location to customer.
+What is the data value, and for who(living in the city of San Francisco) The data can be used to provide service. to serve customer/consumer who want to find foods easyly, or to find the nearest truck location to him.
-1. Able to list all items in csv of Food Facility Permit
+1. Able to preview all the data items.
-2. Able to get detail(including address,days hours, foods) info  by key word(s) appeared in LocationDescription
-3. Provide your location(Latitude,Longitude) where you are, provide one the nearest truck location from you
-4. Given food name(s) you like, output you the eligible and nearest truck location and address ...
+2. Given food name(s) you like, output you the eligible and nearest truck location and address.
+3. Providing your location(Latitude,Longitude) where you are, get the nearest truck location from you
+4. Get detail(including address,days hours, foods) by input key word(s) appeared in LocationDescription
+   ...
 ## Implementation
 ### Step1.
 Choose Tech
-Choose tech from tech stack to build an application with a way fast and easy to develop ,  deploy and matainence.
+Choose tech from tech stack to build an application with a way that can fast and easy to develop, deploy and matainence.
 Java language: jdk21  (org doc : https://docs.oracle.com/en/java/javase/21/index.html)
 Development frameworks: springboot3.2.1 (https://start.spring.io/)  and  related components
 BuildTool: Maven3.5.1
-Data store: Mysql5.7 (Navicat Premium11 as client) or H2
+Data store: H2DB or Mysql 5.7, Navicat Premium11 as client
 Deployment: docker container
 Frontend tech: html, css, js(jquery + vue2.0)
 ![image](https://github.com/18721336535/demo/blob/main/tempimage/springbootinit.png)